-The 3-1-4-2 is very similar to a traditional 3-5-2, with the main difference coming in the form of two defensive midfielders in behind a number ten in the 3-5-2, instead of the 1 in 3-1-4-2.
-The 3-5-2 also has the distinction for some teams of deploying a flat three in midfield like Lazio or Wolverhampton do, while the 3-1-4-2 is very reliant on four more attack-minded players who need to be very adaptable in defense.
+The 3-1-4-2 is very similar to a traditional 3-5-2, with the main difference coming in the form of two defensive midfielders in behind a number ten in the 3-5-2, instead of the single pivot in the 3-1-4-2.
+The 3-5-2 also has the distinction for some teams of deploying a flat three in midfield like Lazio or Wolverhampton do, while the 3-1-4-2 is very reliant on four more attack-minded players who need to be very adaptive in defensive transitions.
 In an era of increased versatility, adaptability and dynamism among footballers, the 3-1-4-2 becomes a very demanding and complex formation for everyone involved.
 On paper, this formation also looks very attack-minded, but it’s important to remember that teams deploying this formation may very easily become a 5-3-2 in defense.

 WHY THE RISE?

 Atletico’s exuberant manager Diego Simeone has always garnered attention and praise for his pragmatic approach in sticking by the traditional 4-4-2/4-4-1-1.
 Now with the rise in the 3-1-4-2, Atletico can play the exact same way, just with fullbacks playing like wide midfielders and an extra centre-half.
-When star man Ante Rebic is out, Frankfurt have also been quick to implement the formation while Sevilla have used it more regularly throughout 2018-19.Embed from Getty Images
+Eintracht Frankfurt meanwhile have mostly favoured a more traditional 3-5-2, but have never been afraid to chop and change game by game.
+When star man Ante Rebic is out, Frankfurt have been quick to implement the formation.
+La Liga giants Sevilla have also used the system of play more regularly throughout 2018-19.Embed from Getty Images

 In an era of ever-changing formations, the 3-1-4-2 is becoming a more and more popular option for managers to utilize.
 The likes of Sevilla, Eintracht Frankfurt and Atletico Madrid are just a few of the many clubs using this formation around Europe in 2018-19.
-Formations often go through trends and phases and perhaps the latest of these is a rise in the intricate, complex and dynamic 3-1-4-2.
+Formations often go through trends and phases, leading to a never-ending cycle of tactical nuances.
+Perhaps the latest of these is a rise in the intricate, complex and dynamic 3-1-4-2.